tech-nikhil-1/steganography/README.md

 # steganography

-A Tkinter-based image steganography tool for hiding and retrieving messages inside images.
+This project implements *image steganography* using Python and Tkinter, allowing users to hide secret messages inside images and later retrieve them using a password.
 It ensures secure communication by embedding messages into image pixels and retrieving them using a password.

 **Technologies Used**